mingouyang/ompTri/README.md

 =======

+Notes on performance:

-To work with graphs large and small, numbers in CSR are stored as 64-bit unsigned integers (uint64_t).
-For almost all graphs in the challenge, improved performance can be obtained by switching to 32-bit unsigned integers (uint32_t).
+To work with graphs large and small, numbers in upper and lower CSR are stored as 64-bit unsigned integers (uint64_t).
+For almost all graphs in the challenge, however, improved performance can be obtained by switching to 32-bit unsigned integers (uint32_t).

 =======